Skip to main content

 New authorisations

-To apply for an authorisation of a food enzyme in GB you will need use our regulated products application service.
+To apply for an authorisation of a food enzyme in GB, use our regulated products application portal.
 This is where you will be asked to upload all the documents to support your application, which will form your dossier.
 There is no fee for the application.

 Your enzyme authorisation application will need to consist of: